ptrwn/dezoomcamp_proj/README.md

 [DASHBOARD](https://lookerstudio.google.com/reporting/fd198067-fc96-4830-8b58-9b887556ca3e/)

-The dashboard can be used for analysis of liquor sales in Iowa:
+The dashboard can be used for analysis of liquor sales and alcohol consumption in Iowa:

 - for specific locations - counties, towns, and stores;
 - within an arbitrary range of dates;
-- breakdown by vendors, categories and brands.
+- with breakdown by vendors, categories and brands.

 Generic view: